 You Could Run Into Problems If You Don’t Pay

-Depending on the store and their policies, you could potentially run into trouble if you miss a payment on your items that are laid away.
+Depending on the store and its policies, you could potentially run into trouble if you miss a payment on your items that are laid away.
 If you fail to make the payments on time, the money that you have already spent on your items placed on layaway could be lost.
-Some store may reimburse you for the money spent with store credit or with a gift card, but your item could be gone that you tried to reserve.
+Some stores may reimburse you for the money spent with a store credit or with a gift card, but your item could be gone that you tried to reserve.

 There Is A Better Way Than Using Layaway

-There is a better way to save for your Christmas or holiday presents though instead of relying on layaway programs.
+There is a better way to save for your Christmas or holiday presents instead of debt this Christmas and relying on layaway programs.
 It is the tried and true method of simply saving for your holiday spending ahead of time.
 You should start saving for next year’s Christmas presents in January.

 Like baseball managers who say that the MLB World Series is won in May and June and not October, your holiday savings are not something you should start thinking about in the fall.
 The earlier that you start saving will help you avoid having to use programs such as layaway and credit cards that drain your bank account one fee at a time.